AdamCSmithCWS/bbsBayes_Stan_Minimal/README.md

 The random effects all use an uncentered parameterization.
 I've fit versions with centered parameterizations, and they are notably worse (much lower n_eff values).

-Three of the random effects also include soft sum-to-zero constraints \` sum(strata_p) \~ normal(0,0.001\*nstrata) \`.
+Three of the random effects also include soft sum-to-zero constraints `{stan, eval = FALSE} sum(strata_p) ~ normal(0,0.001*nstrata)`.
 There are some inherent collinearities in the BBS data, and these constraints should (and seem to) help estimate parameters that have some correlation, such as the various stratum-level parameters that model and account for temporal changes in the observations:

 -   slopes (rates of change in abundance over time),